2021 State of Higher Ed Strategic Technology Planning

 Role of Technology

-Only 66% of campuses explicitly called out technology initiatives in their strategic plans.
-Forced to move the bulk of their classes online overnight in March 2020 and again in August/September 2020 in response to the current public health crisis, a majority of institutions were ill-equipped to do so in a way that could yield a meaningful outcome.
-This approach is proving unsustainable as student educational experience and ROI demands return to their pre-COVID state.
+Only 62% of plans explicitly called out technology initiatives.
+Forced to move the bulk of their classes online overnight in March 2020, again in Fall 2020, and sporadically again in 2021 in response to the pandemic, a majority of institutions were ill-equipped to do so in a way that could yield a meaningful outcome.
+This approach is proving unsustainable as student educational experience and ROI demands now returned to their pre-COVID state in Fall 2021.

 Areas of Initiative and the